 Limitations and gaps

-Although there are multiple potential channels through which return migration can influence the economic development of the home country, there are several challenges that limit our understanding of the real impact of return migration.
+Although there are multiple potential channels through which return migration can influence the economic development of the home country, there are several challenges that limit understanding the real impact of return migration.
 The biggest hurdle is the lack of data on return migration, which curtails macroeconomic assessment of the effect of return migration on the home country.
 The main challenge in assessing the impact of return migration is the non-randomness of return migration.
 Data limitations have been a major constraint in allowing unbiased measures of the impact of return migration on the home economy.
 Another challenge is that almost all studies on the impact of return migration examine the individual and the micro level but not the impact on the aggregate macro-economy.

 Summary and policy advice

 There is no doubt that return migration is an important phenomenon.
 Yet there is a gap in knowledge of the exact size of return migration and of who returns and who does not.
 Both home and host countries need to collect better data on return migration to expand knowledge of its impacts.